Ripple Effects

 At one point Courtney had a little chat with him, and Mikado passed on some thoughts he wanted to share with everyone.
 To our delight, he rallied and returned to good health, so we did not pass on his communication at that time.

 Two weeks ago he was disabled with a blood clot in his paw which we treated with anticoagulants, and amazingly, he moved into yet another of his allotted lives ... slowed down, but fast enough to bring 2 or 3 mice ‘prezzies’ to us for approval every day.
-The vet warned us he could throw another clot at any time, but at the estimated age of at least 18 years, we were not prepared to put him through any heroic treatments.
+The veterinarian warned us he could throw another clot at any time, but at the estimated age of at least 18 years, we were not prepared to put him through any heroic treatments.

 Sadly, today, after cuddles and purrs this morning, we came home to find him unable to move and breathing with difficulty, so we immediately took him to the vet and allowed him to pass on with ease.
 So it is now time to share Mikado’s legacy, as communicated to Courtney: